 Admission: Admissions will take place once a year.
-The Latina/o Studies Advisory Committee will review applications on March 15 for the following semester.
+The Latina/o Studies Advisory Board will review applications on March 15 for the following semester.

 Current or Admitted Rackham Students